 Booking a Room at the Golden Gate Suites

 I learned about about Golden Gate Suites from several blogs I’ve read including reviews from Agoda.com.
 The feedback was pretty great and it was indeed one of the deciding factor of my booking a room.

 Booking a room at the Golden Gate Suites is very simple.
-You can check them out at Agoda.com.
+You can check them out at this hotel booking site for rates.
 I was able to inquire about room availability through their company account in FB..
 Pretty convenient huh?